apache/cordova-docs/www/docs/en/1.5.0/phonegap/camera/parameter/cameraOptions.md

 - Ignores the `quality` parameter.
 - Ignores the `sourceType` parameter.
 - Ignores the `allowEdit` parameter.
-- Application must have key injection permissions to close native <a href="../camera.html">Camera</a> application after photo is taken.
+- Application must have key injection permissions to close native Camera application after photo is taken.
-- Using Large image <a href="../../storage/parameters/size.html">size</a>s may result in inability to encode image on later model devices with high resolution cameras (e.g. Torch 9800).
+- Using Large image sizes may result in inability to encode image on later model devices with high resolution cameras (e.g. Torch 9800).
-- <a href="../camera.html">Camera</a>.<a href="../../media/media.html">Media</a>Type is not supported.
+- Camera.MediaType is not supported.

 Palm Quirks
 -----------